The car-free lifestyle is becoming more prevalent, resulting in a demand for diverse transportation options.

 - Bike Cleveland – Bike Cleveland works daily to make Greater Cleveland a fun, safe place where people of all ages and abilities can ride their bikes.

 - NOACA Biking & Walking Maps – Static maps of recommended routes by type and suitability.

-- Canalway Partners – organization helping to enhance the northern end of the Ohio & Erie Canalway National Heritage Area
+- Canalway Partners – Works to enhance the northern end of the Ohio & Erie Canalway National Heritage Area.

-- Cleveland Metroparks map – Interactive map of the countywide park system, including trail routing capability.
+- Cleveland Metroparks map – Interactive map of the countywide park system that includes trail routing capability.

-- Cuyahoga County Complete Streets Toolkit – the Toolkit explains and illustrates the concepts of complete streets then provides design options.
+- Cuyahoga County Complete Streets Toolkit – A toolkit that explains and illustrates the concepts of complete streets showing design options.

-- NOACA Funding Resource Guide – a directory of funding sources for transportation and environmental programs.
+- NOACA Funding Resource Guide – This is a directory of funding sources for transportation and environmental programs.

-- NOACA TLCI Grant Program – NOACA’s Transportation for Livable Communities Initiative (TLCI) provides assistance to communities and public agencies for integrated transportation and land use planning and projects that strengthen community livability.
+- NOACA TLCI Grant Program – NOACA’s Transportation for Livable Communities Initiative (TLCI) provides assistance to communities and public agencies for integrated transportation and land use planning, and for projects that strengthen community livability.

 - Cuyahoga County Department of Public Works – This Cuyahoga County department provides engineering support for county-owned road and bridge projects, and has funding programs to assist communities in completing those projects.
 Recent funding has assisted in engineering costs for road projects that incorporate street bicycle lanes and off-road trails.